 During the school year, teachers will schedule written tests and quizzes that will count toward the student's term mark.
-In each grades, more than two tests will not be scheduled on a given day.
+In each grade, more than two tests will not be scheduled on a given day.

-A student should expect 5 calendar days advance notice (inclusive of the test date) of upcoming tests.
+A student should expect one week advance notice (inclusive of the test date) of upcoming tests.
 A quiz may be administered without prior notice.